saphetor/varsome-api-client-python/README.md

 ### How to run the tests

-Clone the repository after creating a virtual environment, and run
+Clone the repository after creating a virtual environment, and run:

     python setup.py test

+Running the tests will install [nose](https://nose.readthedocs.io/en/latest/) in your virtual environment.
 In order to run the tests it is advised that you set the VARSOME_API_KEY env var to your api token, otherwise several tests will fail because the API will return a 429 (too many requests error) or 401 (Not authenticated).
 Be advised as well that running the tests will count towards your account request limit depending on the